LuisValgoi/mocha-playground/TUTORIAL.md

 - With it, it will sufix it will *not* generate a `log file`.
 [Check Here](![image](https://user-images.githubusercontent.com/8363610/65989123-7657c380-e45f-11e9-9bf8-621024708bc1.png)).

 # Test Doubles
-- Normally, we use these fake objects through libraries, such as [Sinon](https://sinonjs.org/).
+- Normally, we use these "objects" through libraries, such as [Sinon](https://sinonjs.org/).
 - There are different types of test doubles:
     - Fake
     - Stubs